 At the end, when I was called up to present my door prize, I had a full paragraph to share with that woman.
 Here is what I wanted to say.

 “You need help.
 Your lack of measurable goals for the temple of God is visible to all, and you need some help not only with creating some goals but executing the plan to achieve them.
 You kids and grand-kids deserve more than a grandma who can walk a few feet.
 Hire me so you can have a lifetime of fitness and actually participate in their lives instead of outsourcing it to gymnastics coaches and piano teachers.”
 But I didn’t.
 She wouldn’t have heard it.
 I wouldn’t have said it.
-It would be embarrassing for both of us.
+It would be embarrassing for both of us and leads to mediocrity.

 Instead, I introduced myself and my company and shortened by pitch to a brief sentence.